ostadabbas/Seeing-Under-the-Cover/README.md

 ### PCK plot ###

-We provide exact script usded in paper for PCK plot generation. `drawCrossEval.lua`.
+We provide exact script used in paper for PCK plot generation. `drawCrossEval.lua`.
 You need to set the tsLs to include all the experiment result you want to show in this plot.
 Also , set legends accordingly for each of the test.
 Result will be shown and saved in pdf format.